7 Tips on How to Make Soup Taste Delicious!

 3. Sear or roast before you simmer

-- Roasting vegetables like tomatoes, bell peppers, and garlic in the oven can add another layer of this deep, smoky flavour.
+- Roasting vegetables like tomatoes, bell peppers, and garlic in the oven can add another layer of deep, smoky flavour.

-- Let it infuse longer by simmering it in its own flavourful broth!
+- Let it infuse longer by simmering it in its own flavourful broth.

 4. Choose broth over water